ChaseD13/UI-lab-capture/LOG.md

 ### 6/6
 - Added graph that pulls data from the **Labjack** via a stream
 - Redesigned GUI using pack instead of grid
-- Added flavour text to scan entry
+- Added more entry options for data aquisition
-- Stop button removes canvas upon experiment stopping
+- Stop button erases figure but keeps graph
+- Added starting framework for editing the number of channels visible